 Choosing healthy snacks for family can be extremely challenging at times, especially when your energy levels are low.
 During busy periods, it's all too easy to grab the packet of chips, or the classic crackers and cheese.

-With the new season now in full swing, it's the perfect opportunity to hit refresh on your routine and give your snacks the ultimate spring clean.
+With the new term now in swing, it's the perfect opportunity to hit refresh on your routine and give your snacks a little makeover.